Mathiazom/bibtek/README.md

 - A reader can view the books they have read, (their library) and (possibly) look at other readers profiles to see what they have read.
 - (Maybe) A reader shall be able to add a book to their library by entering the ISBN code of the book.

+## Building and running the app
+The project utilizes maven for building and running.

+Before running the app, it needs to be built.

+1. Building is done with `mvn install` from the app's root folder [**/bibtek/**](/bibtek)

+2. Running the app is done through the fxui module with the command `mvn javafx:run -f fxui`

 ## Screenshot
 <img src="promo.png" width="500">
 <img src="promo2.png" width="500">